DevilishSpirits/tfcgi/README.md

 You should stop the process with a `SIGTERM` or a `SIGQUIT`, currently it's like `SIGKILL` but custom behavior may be implemented in a future version.
-The framework itself can be `SIGKILL`ed with no problem (altough I don't he like you like being killed this way... and you ?).
+The framework itself can be `SIGKILL`ed with no problem (altough I don't he like being killed this way... and you ?).